Fleet professional white papers are designed to provide you with a fresh perspective on your own fleet practices.

 How fleet and procurement can build a solid foundation together.

-The whitepaper “Fleet Management and the Connected Vehicle” offers an overview of how and where vehicles can be compromised — through electronic control units, wireless communication, telematics, direct access to On-Board Diagnostic (OBD II) Ports — and presents a series of recommendations for fleet administrators.
-These recommendations also are proposed to legislators to start a conversation.
+This whitepaper offers an overview of how and where vehicles can be compromised through electronic control units, wireless communication, telematics, direct access to On-Board Diagnostic (OBD II) Ports.
+It also presents a series of recommendations for fleet administrators.

-When an organization takes a stand and states certain behaviors are unacceptable, one can tell how seriously that organization honors that position by whether they themselves abide by it.
-NAFA Fleet Management Association, the premier association for the fleet profession, recognizes that the life blood of the job is the driver and the act of driving, and that the use of electronic devices while driving is dangerous to everyone on the road.
+NAFA Fleet Management Association recognizes that the life blood of the job is the driver and the act of driving, and that the use of electronic devices while driving is dangerous to everyone on the road.